RetroAbstract/rssguard/resources/docs/Documentation.md

 >
 > Make sure that last RSS Guard `3.x.x` version you used with your data was the latest `3.9.2`.

 Here is a short DIY manual on how to manually update your `database.db` file to `4.x.x` format.
-Similar approach can be taken if you use **MariaDB** [database backend](#datab).
+A similar approach can be taken if you use **MariaDB** [database backend](#datab).

 Here are SQLs for [old schema](https://github.com/martinrotter/rssguard/blob/3.9.2/resources/sql/db_init_sqlite.sql) and [new schema](https://github.com/martinrotter/rssguard/blob/4.0.0/resources/sql/db_init_sqlite.sql).

 ### Converting `*Accounts` tables
 ***
-In `3.x.x` each plugin/account type had its own table where it kept your login usernames, service URLs etc. In `4.x.x` all plugins share one table `Accounts` and place account-specific data into `custom_data` column.
-You simply can take all rows from any `*Accounts` table (for example `TtRssAccounts`) and insert them into `Accounts`, keeping all columns their default values, except of `type`, which must have one of these values:
+In `3.x.x` each plugin/account type had its own table where it kept your login usernames, service URLs etc. In `4.x.x` all plugins share one `Accounts` table and place account-specific data into the `custom_data` column.
+You can simply take all rows from any `*Accounts` table (for example `TtRssAccounts`) and insert them into `Accounts`, keeping all columns at their default values - except `type`, which must have one of the following values:
 * `std-rss` - For standard list of RSS/ATOM feeds
 * `tt-rss` - For Tiny Tiny RSS
 * `owncloud` - For Nextcloud News